Hibou57/PostiATS-Utilities/doc/lexemes.md

 parsed as a single identifier, not as `viewtype` or `viewt0ype` and `foo`.

-Predefined symbols
+Special predefined “identifiers”
 ------------------------------------------------------------------------------

-These symbols are predefined and tested as explained in “Note #1” in the previous section.
+These “identifiers” are predefined and tested as explained in “Note #1” in the previous section.
 The comments were extracted as‑is from `pats_lexing.sats` and some other files.